-4 Execution Environment
+6 Execution Environment

 Solvers will run on a cluster of computers using the Linux operating system.
 They will run under the control of another program (runsolver) which will enforce some limits on the memory and the total CPU time used by the program.
-Solvers will be run inside a sandbox that will prevent unauthorized use of the system (network connections, file creation outside the allowed directory, among others).
-All solvers will be run as a 32 bits application.
-Therefore, if you submit an executable, you are required to provide us with a 32 bit ELF executable (preferably statically linked).
-Solvers submitted in source form will be compiled on a 32 bit platform.
+Solvers will be run inside a sandbox that will prevent unauthorised use of the system (network connections, file creation outside the allowed directory, among others).
+Constestants can choose to submit a 32 or 64 bits application.
+Executables should be submitted as an ELF executable (preferably statically linked).
+Submission of source files must indicate how to compile the solver.
 Two executions of a solver with the same parameters and system resources must output the same result in approximately the same time (so that the experiments can be repeated).

-During the submission process, you will be asked to provide the organizers with a suggested command line that should be used to run your solver.
+During the submission process, you will be asked to provide the organisers with a suggested command line that should be used to run your solver.
 In this command line, you will be asked to use the following placeholders, which will be replaced by the actual information given by the evaluation environment.

-- BENCHNAME will be replaced by the name of the file containing the instance to solve (including the path to the file).
-Obviously, the solver must use this parameter (or alternatively BENCHNAMENOEXT). - BENCHNAMENOEXT will be replaced by the base name of the file containing the instance to solve (i.e. without the filename extension, but with the complete path to the file). - RANDOMSEED will be replaced by a random seed which is a number between 0 and 4, 294, 967, 295.
-This parameter MUST be used to initialize the random number generator when the solver uses random numbers.
-It is recorded by the evaluation environment and will allow to run the program on a given instance under the same conditions if necessary. - TIMEOUT represents the total CPU time (in seconds) that the solver may use before being killed.
-May be used to adapt the solver strategy. - MEMLIMIT represents the total amount of memory (in MiB) that the solver may use before being killed.
-May be used to adapt the solver strategy. - TMPDIR is the name of the only directory where the solver is allowed to read/write temporary files. - DIR is the name of the directory where the solver files will be stored.
+- BENCHNAME: will be replaced by the name of the file containing the instance to solve (including the path to the file).
+Obviously, the solver must use this parameter (or alternatively BENCHNAMENOEXT). - BENCHNAMENOEXT: will be replaced by the base name of the file containing the instance to solve (i.e. without the filename extension, but with the complete path to the file). - RANDOMSEED: will be replaced by a random seed which is a number between 0 and 4, 294, 967, 295.
+This parameter MUST be used to initialise the random number generator when the solver uses random numbers.
+It is recorded by the evaluation environment and will allow to run the program on a given instance under the same conditions if necessary. - TIMEOUT: represents the total CPU time (in seconds) that the solver may use before being killed.
+May be used to adapt the solver strategy. - MEMLIMIT: represents the total amount of memory (in MiB) that the solver may use before being killed.
+May be used to adapt the solver strategy. - TMPDIR: is the name of the only directory where the solver is allowed to read/write temporary files.

+DIR: is the name of the directory where the solver files will be stored.